 Students also have the option to complete the Curriculum and Instruction track with add-on Reading License #1316.
 The Reading #1316 license is the Reading Teacher license, designed for reading teachers working directly with children.

 The Teacher Leadership concentration prepares you for leadership roles in site-based management, curriculum development, assessment programs, and data-based decision-making.
 Innovative coursework on curriculum issues, assessment, professionalism, and action research enables teachers to develop professionally as the educational environment continues to change.

 Students also have the option to complete the Teacher Leadership track with add-on Reading License #5017.
 The Reading #5017 license is the Reading Specialist certification, designed for those who are directly responsible for directing or supervising a reading program in a K-12 setting; this license will require completion of both the Reading #1316 license and the Master’s Degree.

 The Sports Leadership in Education M.Ed. program was designed for those involved in or interested in coaching and athletics in school settings.
 This accelerated, hybrid concentration offers a unique internship, custom-designed to meet a student’s sport leadership interests.
 This concentration is a sports-appropriate, challenging, and time-manageable M.Ed. track.
 The leadership concentration was designed to fully prepare students for sports education-related careers.

-The administration concentration prepares you for leadership roles as principals in the K-12 setting.
-Coursework focuses on site-based management, school law, school finance, and leadership development.
+The School Principalship concentration prepares educators for leadership roles as building principals in the K-12 setting.
+The coursework focuses on shared decision-making and collaboration, school law, school finance, and leadership and organizational development.